lucas-vilar/python_fundamentals/oriented_object_programming/README.md

 ### Inheritance
 When one class "inherits" all methods and properties from another class
 - Child class: The class that inherits the information.
-- Parent class: Tha base class.
+- Parent class: The base class.
 The class where the information in inherited from.
 ### Polymorphism
 Different classes and objects are able to perform the same operation.